PacktPublishing/Building-Applications-with-Spring-5-and-Kotlin/README.md

 * [Hands-On Full-Stack Web Development with Angular 6 and Laravel 5](https://www.packtpub.com/web-development/hands-full-stack-web-development-angular-6-and-laravel-5?utm_source=github&utm_medium=repository&utm_campaign=9781788833912)

 * [Hands-On Design Patterns with C# and .NET Core](https://www.packtpub.com/application-development/hands-design-patterns-c-and-net-core?utm_source=github&utm_medium=repository&utm_campaign=9781789133646)
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781788394802">https://packt.link/free-ebook/9781788394802 </a> </p>